 About the Artist

-Jennifer received a 2003 GAP to defray living costs for a month while completing a memoir manuscript and preparing it for publication.
-Not Suitable for Children is a memoir-style collection of edgy personal essays—written with humor and honesty—about fertility issues, including miscarriage, infertility treatments, adoption, stillbirth and the impact on a relationship.
+Jennifer received 2003 GAP Award funding to defray living costs for a month while completing a memoir manuscript and preparing it for publication.
+Not Suitable for Children is a memoir-style collection of edgy personal essays—written with humor and honesty—about fertility issues, including miscarriage, infertility treatments, adoption, stillbirth, and the impact on a relationship.
 The book endeavors to portray that life can be funny and full despite the trials of pregnancy loss.”
-GAP funding will allow the author to re-draft rough versions of the essays to be included and “stitch the individual essays into a unified book.”
+GAP Award funding will allow the author to re-draft rough versions of the essays to be included and “stitch the individual essays into a unified book.”

 Information included above was provided by artist at the time of application.